trainyard/choo-cli/README.md

 Here is complete list the the commands and their function
 - start - start dev server at [localhost:8080](https://localhost:8080)
-- build - builds your project to deploy to a server
+- build:prod - builds your project to deploy to a server
 - test - runs unit tests, for now it will just run linting.
 - lint - runs eslint against your code